User Community Service Desk Downloads

 Maintenance Status

 In this section, you can view the information about the configuration and environment status.
-Additionally, from here you can reset the environment, migrate runtime parameters, or manually clone the configuration repository.
+Additionally, from here you can:

 Environment status

-In this subsection, the information about the status of Reset environment operation is displayed.
+Here you can find information about the status of the Reset environment operation.

 Status Description